25 Halloween Party Games to Get You in the Spooky Spirit

 Halloween Game: Mummy Wrap

 Divide guests up in pairs; give each pair a roll of toilet paper.
 One team member will be the wrapper and the other will be the wrapped mummy.
 The first team to use up its roll wins.
 Or you can give each team two rolls of toilet paper and after the mummy is wrapped, he or she must wrap his partner.
 The first team to empty both rolls of toilet paper wins.
+These Halloween puns will have you laughing till you’re coffin.

 Halloween Game: Identify What You Feel